jechol/daybit-api-docs/source/localizable/index.html.md

 There are two types of Daybit's APIs.
 First one is an [API Call](#api-calls) - client sends a request and server responds accordingly.
 Usually this type of a call is used for asset trading, deposit or withdraw.
 Second type is a [Subscription](#subscriptions) which allows you to subscribe to an API and keep getting a notification from the server.
 Based on type of the notification, it includes price change of coins, information of one's wallet, result of one's order and so on.

 ## Channels
 Channels are based on a simple idea of [Phoenix](https://phoenixframework.org/) that sending and receiving messages.
 Senders broadcast messages about [topics](#topics).
 Receivers subscribe to [topics](#topics) so that they can get those messages.
 Senders and receivers can switch roles on the same topic at any time.
+For details, refer to [Phoenix Documents](https://hexdocs.pm/phoenix/channels.html).

 ### Topics
 Topics are string identifiers of [channels](#channels) that the various layers use in order to make sure messages end up in the right place.
 Daybit APIs are using following types of topics.